devforth/hothost/README.md

 # Plugin development

-Every plugin is a standalone .js of ESM format (with exports/imports, CommonJS with require is not supported).
+Every plugin is a standalone .js in ESM format (with exports/imports, CommonJS with require is not supported).
 File should have a defined structure.
 Use `server/src/plugins/slack.js` for a Hello-World example.
 It is well documented

 Currently plugin file should be placed into `server/src/plugins` directory.

-If you want to bundle some dedicated node modules then you need to compile them using webpack or other bundler which supports ESM outputs.
+If you want to bundle some dedicated node modules then you need to bundle them using webpack or other bundler which supports ESM outputs.
 Please see `server/src/plugins/gmail.src/gmail.src.js` - it bundels node-mailer into plugin.

 # Development